-This one-bowl recipe for gluten-free cherry oatmeal cookies is not too sweet, perfect for tucking into school lunches, or snacking on anytime.
+This one-bowl recipe for gluten-free cherry oatmeal cookies is not too sweet and is perfect for tucking into school lunches or enjoying as a snack!

 We're headed out camping tonight -- crossing fingers for no rain; at least, no rain whilst we're sleeping in a tent! -- and I'm packing up a tin of these cookies for easy snacking.
 They travel well, and would also be perfect tucked into school lunches.